masoudsoroush/UMBC_Data601/Assignments/Assignment-02/README.md

 ![](TopMovies.png)

 ## Overview
 When it comes to movies, everyone has their favorites!
 Although looking for *best movies of all times* is to some extent a subjective matter, we would like to list the top 250 movies of all times produced in the past century (*i.e.* 1920-2019) based on the average ratings of both general and critic audiences of the movies.
-We will be collecting and analyzing the qualitative as well as some quantitative characteristics of these movies.
+We will be collecting and analyzing the qualitative as well as some quantitative characteristics of the 250 collected movies.

 ## Goals
 This project has three main goals: